blessymoses/PySpark/Spark-The-Definitive-Guide.md

     - When we perform a shuffle, Spark writes the results to disk.
     - groupBy() or orderBy() instruct Spark to perform wide transformations, where data from other partitions is read in, combined, and written to disk.
+    - The Spark SQL shuffle is a mechanism for redistributing or re-partitioning data so that the data is grouped differently across partitions
+    - Spark shuffle is a very expensive operation as it moves the data between executors or even between worker nodes in a cluster so try to avoid it when possible.
+When you have a performance issue on Spark jobs, you should look at the Spark transformations that involve shuffling.
+    - DataFrame operations that trigger shufflings are join(), and all aggregate functions.
 ## Lazy Evaluation
 - Lazy evaulation means that Spark will wait until the very last moment to execute the graph of computation instructions.
 - In Spark, instead of modifying the data immediately when you express